Rizama-Victor/Coronavirus-COVID-19-Exploratory-Data-Analysis-and-Forecasting/README.md

 ## 📌 Note

 Please kindly note that this README file is a summarized version of the full implementation of this project.
-The complete implementation can be accessed via the [program script](COVID-19-Exploratory-Data-Analysis-and-Forecasting.ipynb).
+The complete implementation can be accessed via the [program script](COVID-19-Exploratory-Data-Analysis-and-Forecasting.ipynb) and analysis [visualization](COVID-19-Exploratory-Data-Analysis-(PowerBI-Visualization).pbix).

 ---